 Subsequently I gravitated to Microsoft Corporation, Redmond, USA, where I initially worked on video compression, but eventually found a way to continue my passion for perceptual processes by doing fundamental research in the areas of machine vision, machine learning, and augmented reality.

 After leaving full-time work at Microsoft, I was employed as a consultant and gained some good experience in developing real-time algorithms for multi-camera 3D reconstruction—building 3D scenes from multiple video feeds.
-Lately, I have focused on my own entrepreneurial endeavors, and am attempting to build a company around machine learning: Impressive Machines.
+Lately, I have focused on my own entrepreneurial endeavors.

 Here you can find links to more formal information about my work: